ankitects/faqs/src/the-anki-2.1-scheduler.md

 prompted, you can adjust the timezone handling in Anki's Preferences screen.

 Once you've updated, there is no option to switch back to the old scheduler.
-While you can still accomplish this by switching back to an older Anki version and changing the scheduler in the preferences, please bear in mind that it will require your learning cards and filtered decks to be reset.
+While it is possible to switch back to an older version of Anki on your computer and then change the scheduler in the preferences, please bear in mind that it will require your learning cards and filtered decks to be reset.

+If you have updated to AnkiMobile 2.0.84+, it will not be possible to return to the old scheduler, as Apple do not allow app downgrades.

 ### Older Anki versions